-The University offers a choice of six meal plans providing Unlimited, 14, 10, Unlimited Plus, 14 Plus or 10 Plus meals per week.
+The University offers a choice of six meal plans providing Ultimate, 14, 10, Ultimate Plus, 14 Plus or 10 Plus meals per week for residential students.
 These plans are available only when the University is officially opened and NOT over vacation periods, before the start of classes, or after classes are finished.
 First-year students are required to be on the Unlimited plan.